sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 If there are any issues with the drop-ins (e.g. formatting errors), the error will be reported in the same way as a misconfigured kubelet.conf file.
 Only files with a `.conf` extension will be parsed.
 All other files found will be skipped and logged.

 This drop-in directory is purely optional and if empty, the base configuration is used and no behavior changes will be introduced.
-The "--config-dir" flag will be empty by default and if not specified, drop-in support will not be enabled.
-This aims to align with "--config" flag defaults.
+The `--config-dir` flag, along with the `KUBELET_CONFIG_DROPIN_DIR_ALPHA` environment variable, allows users to specify a drop-in configuration directory for the Kubelet.
+This directory is empty by default, ensuring that drop-in support is not enabled unless explicitly configured.
+This aims to align with `--config` flag defaults.

 Example: